 You can visit the fair’s Map and Directions page for directions to the fairgrounds and the surrounding major cities.

 Once you arrive at the fair you will be directed to a parking lot.
-The onsite parking is plentiful, and the cost is a mere $5 a day.
-That said, we recommend carpooling with friends and family to save time and money.
+The onsite parking is plentiful, and the cost is free for general and $5 a day for preferred.
+That said, we recommend carpooling or taking the shuttle with friends and family to save time and money.

 Tickets for the fair and other affiliated events can be purchased online at this webpage.
 They can also be purchased at the gate.
 Buying tickets online does save you a bit of money, so keep that in mind when planning your trip.